flyteorg/flyteconsole/README.rst

 Running from docker image as localhost
 ======================================
-To run flyteconsole directly from your docker image as localhost you must set a few enviornment variables in your run command to setup the appliation.
+To run flyteconsole directly from your docker image as localhost you must set a few environment variables in your run command to setup the appliation.

 ``BASE_URL="/console"`` (required)